Build a URL Shortener with Nitro on Cloudflare Pages

 })

-We define a pre-request handler to verify the origin header.
-If there is a mismatch, we throw an error.
-Otherwise, we continue to the main handler.
+We set up a pre-request handler to check the origin header.
+If there is a mismatch, an error is raised; otherwise, the request proceeds to the main handler.

 Note

-Building with Nitro and Cloudflare Pages is pretty easy and provides a great developer experience thanks to the ability to use TSX and a development storage avoiding the usage of the Cloudflare Wrangler CLI.
+Developing with Nitro and Cloudflare Pages is straightforward and provides an exceptional developer experience due to the ability to utilize TSX and development storage, eliminating the need for the Cloudflare Wrangler CLI.

-Enjoy building with Nitro and Cloudflare Pages! 🚀
+Enjoy your development journey with Nitro and Cloudflare Pages! 🚀

 Note

-The URL shortener is inspired by the url-shortener of Yusuke Wada.
+The URL shortener is inspired by Yusuke Wada's URL Shortener.

 Support my work